Eschatologue/CM_wiki/docs/class/druid/star.md

 While holding this map, you have these benefits:

-- You know the *[Guidance]* cantrip and *[Guiding Bolt]* spell prepared.
+- You know the [:spell-level-0: Guidance]* cantrip and [:spell-level-1: Guiding Bolt] spell prepared.
 They counts as a Druid spell for you, and it doesn't count against the number of spells you can have prepared.
-- You can cast *[Guiding Bolt]* without expending a spell slot.
+- You can cast [:spell-level-1: Guiding Bolt] without expending a spell slot.
 You can do so a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a Long Rest.

-[Guidance]: ../../spells/description/core/cantrip.md#guidance
+[:spell-level-0: Guidance]: ../../spells/description/core/cantrip.md#guidance
-[Guiding Bolt]: ../../spells/description/core/level-1.md#guiding-bolt
+[:spell-level-1: Guiding Bolt]: ../../spells/description/core/level-1.md#guiding-bolt

 If you lose the map, you can perform a 1-hour ceremony to magically create a replacement.
 This ceremony can be performed during a Short Rest or Long Rest, and it destroys the previous map.